Adventure Express: Ride description

 As the train leaves the station, it makes a small turn right followed by a small turn left.
-The train then dips into a slightly-banked turn to the right through a jungle-themed tunnel labeled with a large sign reading "Track Closed".
+The train then dips into a slightly banked turn to the right through a jungle-themed tunnel labeled with a large sign reading "Track Closed".
 After exiting, the train moves over a brake run that slows the train on its way through a second tunnel, where the train makes a sharp, 90-degree turn to the left into the roller coaster's first lift hill.
 It exits the tunnel at the beginning of the ascent, where a skeleton wearing a safari outfit is seen perched to the right with a spear through the chest and a snake wrapped around its neck.
 Riders pass under several wooden beams, each featuring a tiki-themed face mounted at the center.

 After reaching the top, the train makes a short dip before descending quickly down a winding 270-degree turn to the right.
 The turn ends with a short dip followed by an ascending 90-degree turn to the left.
-At the crest of the turn, the train descends again through a slightly-banked turn to the right.
-After leveling out, riders experience another slightly-banked turn to the left into the coaster's third tunnel.
+At the crest of the turn, the train descends again through a slightly banked turn to the right.
+After leveling out, riders experience another slightly banked turn to the left into the coaster's third tunnel.
 As the train exits, the turn switches to the right and is followed by two ascending left turns that lead into the final tunnel.
-A second brake run slows the train inside as it enters the second lift hill which is completely enclosed.
+A second brake run slows the train inside as it enters the second lift hill, which is completely enclosed.
 Large stone warrior statues in several rows with glowing eyes can be seen lining both sides during the ascent.
 Their arms move in sync rhythmically with clenched fists that are seemingly pounding down towards riders.
-At the top of the hill is a centrally-mounted stone warrior with sharply-lit eyes appearing to pour a vat of lava – a stationary lit object – on riders as they pass underneath.
-The train takes a short dip, exits the tunnel in a turn to the right and enters the final brake run before returning to the station.
+At the top of the hill is a centrally mounted stone warrior with sharply lit eyes appearing to pour a vat of lava – a stationary lit object – on riders as they pass underneath.
+The train takes a short dip when exiting the tunnel, and turns to the right into the final brake run before returning to the station.